jesusprubio/bluebox/README.md

 -------
 Dependencies.
 It should work in all systems which support Node:
 - Node.js: [http://nodejs.org/](http://nodejs.org/).
- - A comofortable way to have your Node version updated is to use the official binary distributions: [https://github.com/nodesource/distributions](https://github.com/nodesource/distributions)
+ - A comfortable way to keep your Node version updated is to use the official binary distributions: [https://github.com/nodesource/distributions](https://github.com/nodesource/distributions)
  - These scripts don't work in Kali GNU/Linux ([https://github.com/nodesource/distributions/issues/28#issuecomment-60062280](https://github.com/nodesource/distributions/issues/28#issuecomment-60062280)), so we've implemented one which also installs Bluebox-ng.
 Yoy can use it using the next command: ```curl -sL https://raw.githubusercontent.com/jesusprubio/bluebox-ng/master/artifacts/installScripts/kali.sh | sudo bash -```
 - Nmap (only for "nmapScan" module): [http://nmap.org/](http://nmap.org/)